RouEmpire/the-creative-media-note/pages/Vue JS.md

 				  <body>
 				  ```
 		- After we create the VueJS App, there's nothing happend in the browser
-		- Remeber that whatever code we wrote in the `App.js` will only affect in the `div#myApp` only, we can still make changes in other part of the HTML freely and it won't affect te
+		- Remeber that whatever code we wrote in the `App.js` will only affect in the `div#myApp` only, we can still make changes in other part of the HTML freely and it won't affect the `div#myApp`
+		-
 -